bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 With my first attempt scheduled for August 10, I started to realize that I was moving bit too slowly.
 By the third week of July, I only finished the 2 foundational courses.
 Pressed by time, I purchased TutorialsDojo and started working through questions starting with Section Review.

-This was where things to get real
+This was where real learning started occurring:
+> [!NOTE]

-TutorialsDojos exposed a significant number of blind spots in my knowledge.
+> TutorialsDojos exposed a significant number of blind spots in my knowledge.
 While I could describe what each Azure PaaS service did on a high level, I struggled recognizing how it integrate with other Azure PaaS as well as the limitation with certain Azure PaaS.
 It became clear to me that I needed to understand What I needed to use and WHEN I needed to use X Azure PaaS service and when to use Y Azure PaaS service.

 Blown out by my score during the Section Review, I refined my approach.
 I read the explanation, researched topics I did not understand, and refine my notes for any important information that I felt Microsoft would try to catch me on.
 Every practice question became a learning opportunity, and the knowledge I gained from one practice question could then be applied to the next one.